Skip to main content

 A new register of home-educated children

-This register itself is not a safeguarding ‘silver bullet’ but is part of the local authority’s armoury to help check the education and welfare of those children not in school.
+This register is not a safeguarding solution in itself but is part of the local authority’s toolkit to help check the education and welfare of those children not in school.
+It will also help address concerns about children missing education and those attending unregistered schools.

-In many of the safeguarding reviews into the deaths of child abuse victims, problems were identified with information sharing and missed opportunities for intervention with parents able to successfully mislead and/or avoid contact with authorities.
+In many safeguarding reviews into the deaths of child abuse victims, problems were identified with information sharing and missed opportunities for intervention, with parents able to mislead or avoid contact with authorities.
+Local authorities can share register information with safeguarding partners (such as police and health services), Ofsted, education inspectors, other local authorities, and the Secretary of State or Welsh Ministers if directed.
+All sharing must be for the purpose of promoting or safeguarding children's education or welfare.

 Once a child is on the register

-Once a child is on the register, parents must provide certain information to local authorities within strict time limits or face a School Attendance Order (see below).
+Once a child is on the register, parents must provide certain information to local authorities within strict time limits – specifically, within 15 days of their child becoming eligible for registration and within 15 days of any changes to their circumstances, or face a School Attendance Order (see below).
+Required information includes the child's and parents' details, who provides education and for how much time, details of any other education providers, and how much education the child receives without parental involvement.

 Questions arise as to whether local authorities have the resource to check whether all those children on its register are receiving a suitable education.
 Will they instead have to prioritise on a risk-basis?
 And given the state of SEND provision (which is in desperate need of urgent reform), will we see even more children removed from school to be home educated thus placing an even greater burden on local authorities?